taqiyaehsan/Ehsan-Meegan_ConvexOptimFinal/README.md

-This repo contains the source code for the final project of Convex Optimization (14:332:509).
+This repo contains the source codes for the final project of Convex Optimization (14:332:509).